Police Athletic League Accounting Supervisor in New York, New York

 Prepares and presents weekly, monthly, quarterly and/or annual reports as required by government contracts.

 Monitor budget variances and work with program staff to ensure break-even year-end results.

-Monitor compliance of awarded grants and gifts.
+Monitor compliance and report on government grants and corporate and foundation gifts.

 Perform detailed balance sheet account reconciliation and analysis, along with required adjusting journal entries.